thacherT1D/webdevstuff/Datastores/Indexes.desc.md

     "places_pkey" PRIMARY KEY, btree (id)
 ```

-As you can see, PostgreSQL automatically creates indexes for primary key constraints.
-It's also worth mentioning that PostgreSQL do not automatically create indexes for foreign key constraints.
+As you can see, PostgreSQL automatically creates an index for a primary key constraints.
+However, it's important to remember that PostgreSQL do not automatically create an index for a foreign key constraint.

-To list all index tables with their size, run the following command.
+To list all index tables, with their size, run the following command.

 ```text
 \di+